alban-read/M1-MICRO-FORTH/M1MicroForth.md

 In standard FORTH, FORGET forgets all the words created after the word being forgotten this is not the case in this implementation, only one word is removed by FORGET, and it is normally the LAST one you created.

-Only the words header is removed, this does not reclaim memory used by the word for example in the code token space.
+The words header is removed, this does not reclaim memory used by the word although it does back up the address of the token space the word used.

-You can delete any word by making it LAST them forgetting it.
+You can delete any word by making it LAST then forgetting it.

 myword >LAST FORGET